 Open your notebook containing your sources and locate the Studio panel on the right side of the screen.
 Simply click the Infographic (BETA) button, and the AI will analyze your sources to generate a default visual within 1-2 minutes.

-notebooklm infographic 1
+notebooklm create infographic

 • The following is an example of the infographic obtained.

-• notebooklm infographic 1
+• notebooklm infographic examples 1

 • Step 2: Customize the Result